-- Provide access to high-quality subsidized health insurance for qualified adults and children. - Supervise public and private agencies to ensure the delivery of financial aid and support services to qualified individuals and families. - Administer high-quality, community based program service options that allow aging adults and individuals with developmental disabilities, mental illnesses and addiction disorders to live in the least restrictive settings. - Provide the necessary supports for residents in developmental centers and psychiatric hospitals, with the goal of helping clients make transitions back to community-based settings. - Supply information and referral services to people with disabilities and their families, focusing on people who have become disabled as adults, whether through illness or injury. - Promote and provide services for the education, employment, independence, and eye health of people who are blind or visually impaired. - Increase awareness and provide education, advocacy and direct services to eliminate barriers and promote increased accessibility to programs, services and information routinely available on behalf of people who are deaf and hard of hearing.
+- Provide eligible residents with access to subsidized health insurance through multiple plans for qualified adults and children. - Administer, through public and private agencies, financial assistance and support services to qualified individuals and families. - Manage contracts with agencies to provide programs and services that promote and facilitate the ability of aging adults and individuals with developmental disabilities, physical disabilities, mental illness and substance use disease to be supported in the community. - Provide comprehensive, person-centered care to residents and patients in the State-operated developmental centers and psychiatric hospitals, with the goal of helping clients achieve their greatest personal potential and return to the community. - Offer information and referral services to people with disabilities and their families, focusing on individuals who have acquired a disability as adults, whether through illness or injury. - Promote and provide services to advance and support the education, employment, independence and eye health of people who are blind or vision impaired. - Increase awareness and provide education and advocacy to promote and facilitate increased accessibility to programs, services and information on behalf of people who are deaf or hard of hearing. - Advance Employment First as an inclusive policy and strategy that promotes competitive employment as the first and preferred post-education activity for everyone.